-I did that just now and I clicked the first link, which was for Party City.
+I did that recently and clicked the first link, which was for Party City.
 I then went to "Bug, Animal Costumes" since if I was going to buy a Halloween ensemble it would probably be an animal of some kind.

-I wouldn't wear any of those costumes (maybe the "cozy bat" — with a pair of pants or a skirt).
+I wouldn't wear any of those costumes (maybe the "cozy bat", but only with a pair of pants or a skirt).

-I'm not a particularly modest person — I wear a bikini while swimming, short-shorts when I'm trail running because they're more comfortable, and I've spent time in clothing-optional locales (beaches in Australia, hot springs in California).
+I'm not a particularly modest person — I wear a bikini while swimming, short-shorts when I'm trail running because they're more comfortable and I've spent time in clothing-optional locales (beaches in Australia, hot springs in California).
 I just don't want to bare it all on Halloween, which is not exactly the warmest time of year.
 I also don't want to wear something skintight when I'm going to be eating and drinking all night.
-I do like to look nice (see below).

-I mean, there's even a sexy "Pizza Rat" costume out there already, not to mention sexy Donald Trump (evidence of this and the next one in main photo above) and even sexy remote control. ("Fulfill his needs with this fun and lifelike remote control.
+I mean, there's even a sexy "Pizza Rat" costume out there, not to mention sexy Donald Trump and even sexy remote control. ("Fulfill his needs with this fun and lifelike remote control.
 He'll love to turn you on with the push of a button."
 Seriously??)

 That's just depressing.
 When I was that age, I dressed up as a witch, a fortune-teller and a mixed animal with parts and colors from all different creatures.

-Or you can get creative if you don't like what's for sale — isn't that always the best solution?
+Or you can get creative if you don't like what's for sale, and isn't that always the best solution?

 My 'ice crystal' and 'native Hawaiian plants' costumes from previous years.
 I didn't buy anything for the ice costume.
 I did buy the vintage dress for the Hawaiian one, but I wear it often for formal events.
 (Photo: Starre Vartan)